 Furthermore, another common condition is hypopigmentation, which causes loss of color in your skin on various parts of your body.
 A well-known form of hypopigmentation is vitiligo, an embarrassing, debilitating condition that makes you self-conscious when in public.

 Asians naturally produce a lot of oil, making you susceptible to acne outbreaks.
 Often, your acne outbreaks develop into keloids, which can cause permanent scarring if not treated quickly and correctly.
 Serious acne outbreaks can also lead to PIH.

-Cosmetic Laser Dermatology offers a variety of acne treatments for Asian skin, including prescription medications and laser or light therapy.
+Cosmetic Laser Dermatology in San Diego offers a variety of acne treatments for Asian skin, including prescription medications and laser or light therapy.
 Your treatment will be based on your overall health, the severity of your acne, and other factors that your Oceanside doctor can determine.

 Don’t let your darker Asian skin lull you into a false sense of security about skin cancer.
 While it’s true, according to the Centers for Disease Control and Prevention (CDC), that Caucasians have higher rates of skin cancer, skin cancer rates are rising amongst people with Asian skin.
 It’s believed that a major cause for this is the preference of the younger generation in America for tanning their skin, something older generations of people of Asian descent never did.